SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    - ``OFF (default)`` Ignores the ETag header.

-   - ``ON`` Identifies ETag and append If-None-Match header when updating contents.
+   - ``ON`` Identifies the ETag and appends an If-None-Match header when updating contents.

 Redirect Tracking
 ====================================

-If the origin server replies with Redirect responses(301, 302, 303, 307), tracks Location header and requests contents.
+If the origin server replies with Redirect responses(301, 302, 303, 307), it tracks the Location header and requests content.

    .. figure:: img/conf_redirectiontrace.png
       :align: center